Hsaka/llm-codebase-scanner/README.md

 ## Features

-- 📁 Generates comprehensive markdown documentation of your codebase structure
+- 📁 Generates comprehensive markdown documentation of your codebase structure, ready for use as context when prompting a LLM like ChatGPT or Claude
 - 🔍 Analyzes .NET solution and project files
 - 📝 Creates detailed source code documentation
 - 🎨 Beautiful console output with progress indicators